Checkout with Stripe.js V3

 This document assumes that you have already set up Violet within your software ecosystem and integrated with our APIs.
 If this is not the case, please follow and read through Quick Start guide.

-The general process to Create a Cart remains the same, with the following changes:
+The general process to 1.
+Create a Cart remains the same, however, with the following new flag added to the request body:

 {